dankamongmen/notcurses/doc/man/man3/notcurses_init.3.md

-**notcurses_default_foreground** returns the default foreground color, if it could be detected. **notcurses_default_background** returns the default background color, and whether the terminal treats it as transparent, if this could be detected.
+**notcurses_default_foreground** returns the default foreground color, if it could be detected. **notcurses_default_background** returns the default background color, if it could be detected.

 ## Fatal signals